0 item(s) | View Cart

 Remove the anchor and rode from the anchor locker.

-• Remove the water intake hose on the water impeller.
+• Remove the water intake hose from the water impeller or the freshwater strainer.

 • Attach a clear hose to the engine fitting

-• Put the end of the tube in a Gallon of engine antifreeze and start the engine.
+• Put the end of the hose in a Gallon of engine antifreeze and start the engine. (-100 F)

 • Ensure antifreeze comes out the engine exhaust thru-hull fitting